 A HISTORY AND DESCRIPTION OF THE COLLECTION

 The Howard V. and Edna H. Hong Kierkegaard Library began as the private collection of its founders who used it to support their work translating the writings of Søren Kierkegaard from Danish into English.
 In 1976, the Hongs gave the Library to St. Olaf College with the understanding that it would exist as a study and publication center, a place where students and scholars of varied experience could come and have access to materials in an environment enhancing their intellectual work.
 The sixth floor of Holland Hall was the first home of the Library at St. Olaf.
 In 1992, the collection moved to the Special Collections area in the lower level of the original Rolvaag Memorial Library building.
-In late 2021, the library was moved once again to Steensland Hall where occupies the entirety of this historical building which was built in 1902 as St. Olaf’s original library.
+In late 2021, the library was moved once again to Steensland Hall where it occupies the entirety of this historical building which was built in 1902 as St. Olaf’s original library.
 The Rare Book Room continues to remain in the lower level of Rolvaag Memorial Library.